-YEAR 1 Credits First Semester - 17 credits CSC 1110 Learning Strategies for Student Success 1 ENG 1111 Freshman Composition 3 Elective Humanities (1100-level) elective 3 3 3 Elective Social Sciences (1100-level) elective 3 Elective Mathematics or Computing (1100-level) elective† 3 Elective Natural Sciences (1100-level) elective 4 Second Semeste er - 16 credits ENG 1112 Literary Analysis 3 Elective Humanities (1100-level) elective 3 3 3 3 Elective Social Sciences (1100-level) elective 3 Elective Mathematics or Computing (1100-level) elective† Elective Natural Sciences (1100-level) elective 4 YEAR 2 First Semester - 12-22 credits Elective Your choice 3 or 4 Elective Two to three courses at the 2000-level in a single subject of Florida study from the Arts and Sciences disciplines 6-12 Elective One to two courses at the 2000-level in a different Arts and Science discipline 3-6 0 0 Second Semeste Elective Your choice 3 or 4 Elective Two to three courses at the 2000-level in a single subject of C 10 Elective study from the Arts and Sciences disciplines One to two courses at the 2000-level in a different Arts and 6-12 Elective Science discipline 3-6 Colonido discipinto 0 0

-^{}Before one can be enrolled in any course one must satisfy the prerequisites.
+YEAR 1 17 eventite Credits First Semester - I creaits 1 ENG 111 Eedming Strategies for Student Success Elective Humanities (1100-level) elective 3 7 Elective Social Sciences (1100-level) elective 3 7 Elective Mathematics or Computing (1100-level) electivet 3 7 Elective Natural Sciences (1100 level) elective 3 Elective Natural Sciences (100-level) elective 4 Second Semeste er - 16 credits ENG 1112 Literary Analysis 3 Elective Humanities (1100-level) elective 3 Elective Social Sciences (1100-level) elective 3 Elective Mathematics or Computing (1100-level) elective 3 Elective Natural Sciences (1100-level) elective 4 First Semester - 12-22 credits Flective Your choice 3 or 4 Elective Two to three courses at the 2000-level in a single subject of 0 01 1 Licetive study from the Arts and Sciences disciplines 6-12 Flective One to two courses at the 2000-level in a different Arts and 0 12 Licetive Science discipline 3-6 · Second Semeste er - 12-22 credits Elective Your choice 3 or 4 Elective Two to three courses at the 2000-level in a single subject of study from the Arts and Sciences disciplines 6-12 Elective One to two courses at the 2000-level in a different Arts and Science discipline 3-6 Before one can b e enrolled in any course one must satisfy the prerequisites.
+Humanities, Soci al Sciences, Mathematics, or Natural Sciences CIS 1120 and 1125 cannot be used to fulfill this requirement.